onewelcome/AxonFramework/readme.md

 Some tests related to MongoDB and AMQP have been temporarily ignored.
 If these modules need to be supported, the tests must be fixed and re-enabled.
 Currently, they rely heavily on PowerMock, which does not work with newer Java versions due to forbidden reflection it uses.

+### Saga's AssociationValueEntry ID

+The `id` property in `org.axonframework.saga.repository.jpa.AssociationValueEntry` now uses `@GeneratedValue(strategy = GenerationType.IDENTITY)` instead of the default `@GeneratedValue`.
+This change was necessary because, without specifying the strategy, Hibernate did not properly generate sequential IDs.

+It's unclear how this functioned correctly before (if at all), so it's important to be aware of this change.
+It is recommended to double-check the behavior of your application using Axon to ensure that this modification has not introduced any unintended changes.